DemisR/workshop-prometheus-grafana/README.md

 </details>

-### 9.2 - Expose /metrics from a micro-service
+### 9.2 - Expose /metrics from custom application

-You can play with this sample in NodeJS: [microservice-demo/README.md](microservice-demo/README.md).
+You can play with this sample in Python or Springboot: [instrumenting-code.md](instrumenting-code.md).
+Uncomment `example-springboot` and `example-python` in docker compose and run `doker-compose up --build`.

 Don't forget to update Prometheus configuration in `prometheus.yml` !